 The days of Porto de Galinhas, 65km south of Recife, being a sleepy fishing port are long gone.
 It’s now a popular beach resort, with pedestrianized streets, shops selling beachwear and souvenirs, gorgeous palm-fringed strips of sand and several luxurious hotels and pousadas.
 From the main Porto beach jangadas will take you out to the small, natural coral pools just off the coast, and there is some excellent surfing at Maracaípe.

-Find more accommodation options to stay at Porto de Galinhas
+Where to stay at Porto de Galinhas:

 Some 57km south of Porto de Galinhas (by road), fishing still dominates the village of Tamandaré, with jangadas drawn up on the beaches and men repairing nets, though even here weekend houses for city slickers are becoming common.